vatnz-dev/sops/docs/aerodromes/Procedural/nzns.md

 Nelson's main apron has eleven stands.
 TWY `A` connects the main apron to the rest of the aerodrome.

-The majority of General Aviation aircraft will spawn down TWY `B` or TWY `C`.
+The majority of General Aviation aircraft will originate down TWY `B` or TWY `C`.
 These areas are outside the controlled movement area, meaning aircraft will often taxi up to `B1` or `C1` prior to contacting you.

 Nelson Tower has responsibility for all operations to the west of TWY `A`.
 Anything east of TWY `A` is uncontrolled, with the exclusion of the main apron.